|Example of a Sensory Integration Room|

 WAYS TO SAVE MONEY

-Look at your local bargain store and see if they offer items that are similar to what you need but cheaper than traditional sensory items.
-Here are some examples
+Look at your local bargain store or charity shop and see if they offer items that are similar to what you need but cheaper than traditional sensory items.
+Here

 - A rocking chair may be appropriate for your child instead of specialized rocker.